 This forum is intended as a safe space in which anyone who identifies as queer, trans or non-binary gender will feel confident that whomever attends already has a sound understanding of trans issues.

 It is essential that those who identify as such feel free to speak and express their opinions without the fear of judgement, or the burden of having to explain themselves to those whose understanding is from cisgender experience.

-However, if trans participants would feel happier bringing a friend, partner, relative who happens to be cis, then they would be most welcome.
+However, if trans participants would feel happier bringing a friend, partner, relative who is cis-gender, please discuss this with the Trans Forum directly.

 A safe, non-judgmental, respectful environment.

 Any professional service providers with a responsibility for equality and diversity.

 When addressing an individual we should not make any assumptions about their identity.
 In the same way a person's cultural identity is personal and often complex, so is a person's gender identity.

 Words (e.g. 'queer') which might offend one person will be a label worn with pride by another.
 The only way to know which and individual prefers is to ask.
 (Only if it is pertinent to the discussion, of course!).

 We need to get used to asking the question, and accepting and respecting the answer.
 A person's identity is not up for debate.
 Ever.